 The critical loser is the innocent child.
 Parents ought to shield the child from their own trauma and seek agreement, mediation and reconciliation where possible.
-Where not possible, prepare for court.

 The welfare of the child is regarded as the first and paramount consideration.
-A appointed guardian is entitled to be involved in making decisions about the welfare, upbringing and development of the child.

-It is not good to change one’s mind too often about these issues as it indicates confusion of mind and lack of realism.
-Keep to the plan and perhaps review it with regard to the child’s wishes every few months as it progresses.
+It is not good to change one’s mind too often about these issues, as it indicates confusion of mind and lack of realism.
+Keep to the plan, and perhaps review it with regard to the child’s wishes every few months as it progresses.

 Serious misconduct may require that a spouse or partner leave the family home because of their condition or behaviour where there are reasonable grounds for believing that the safety or welfare of that spouse, partner, or child may be at risk or where the family home may be at risk.
-Criminal prosecution, or an application for a barring order, may be appropriate.